Watch

 boxed set.

-Matt has worked extensively with Japanese superstar Yuming.
+Matt has also worked extensively with Japanese superstar Yuming.
 Already

 a top-selling artist in Japan, with numerous hit albums, Yuming